flatpickles/sketchbook-legacy/src/Sketches/Projects/README.md

 ## Projects

 Presuming you're reading this on GitHub, click into the project folders above to find creative notes, usage details, and further considerations for each sketch.
-These notes may mirror the descriptions & parameter hover-text available via the Sketchbook web app, but may also elaborate further.
+These notes may mirror the descriptions available via the Sketchbook web app, but may also elaborate further.